stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (cyuan10-stat6250): I’m not very familiar with Github but if we contribute to the Course Question Wiki after week 10 quiz deadline - will it automatically let you know an update has been made or should we inform you another way?
 - Question (kveng-stat6250): I understand that you would give extra credit to pointing out typos, give substantive suggestions, and contribute to the course questions wiki after the week 10 quiz deadline.
 I would like to know how much weight does this extra credit has on the overall grade?
 Is it half of one achievement or less than half or one whole achievement itself?
 - Question (meisenbach-stat6250): Does contributing to the Course Question Wiki after the week 10 quiz mean answering other people's questions?
+- Question (yyan11−stat6250): How to contact professor?
+- Answer (yyan11−stat6250): Email or direct-message in Slack.

 [Course Structure Quiz, Problem 9]
 - Question (ilankham−stat6250): Instead of a carrier pigeon, what about an unladen swallow?